Randilwelikala/Randilwelikala/README.md

 ## 💼 Work Experience

 ### 🏦 Bank of Ceylon – Trainee (2021)
-- Supported IT-related operations and office systems
-- Improved documentation, team coordination, and customer interaction
+- Managed passbook updates, issuance of new passbooks, and cheque book distribution to customers

+- Provided exceptional customer support for online banking services, including troubleshooting issues, assisting with app installation, and resetting passwords

+- Delivered prompt and efficient solutions to customer inquiries, enhancing their banking experience

-- Developed strong communication, punctuality, and adaptability skills
+- Developed strong problem-solving, customer service, and communication skills while adapting to a fast-paced environment

+- Contributed to the seamless operation of day-to-day tasks through meticulous attention to detail and excellent time management

 ---